simont77/fakegato-history/README.md

 - length is the history length; if no value is given length is set to 4032 samples

 Your plugin should expose the corresponding custom Elgato services and characteristics in order for the history to be seen in Eve.app.
-For a weather example see https://github.com/simont77/homebridge-weather-station-extended, for an energy example see https://github.com/simont77/homebridge-myhome/blob/master/index.js
+For a weather example see https://github.com/simont77/homebridge-weather-station-extended, for an energy example see https://github.com/simont77/homebridge-myhome/blob/master/index.js (MHPowerMeter class)

 Add entries to history of accessory emulating Eve Weather using something like this every 10 minutes: